Keats/tera/docs/content/docs/_index.md

 ### Extending another instance
 If you are using a framework or a library using Tera, chances are they provide their own Tera instance with some built-in templates, filters, global functions or testers.
-Tera offers a `extend` method that will extend your own instance with everything mentioned before:
+Tera offers an `extend` method that will extend your own instance with everything mentioned before:

 ```rs